COSW-ECI/android-intents-camera/README.md

 3) Create a method that handles the save button onClick event.
 This method should first trigger the form validation and if the validation is correct then:
 * Create a new intent for the PostActivity created before.
-* Create a Bundle object and add the Post object created to this bundle, then add the bundle to intent as extras.
+* Create a Bundle object and add the Post object created to this bundle, then add the bundle to the intent as extras.
 * Start the new activity using the intent.

 This documentation will help you: